Here’s all you need to know about the shelf life and spoilage of celery. Learn how long celery lasts and how to tell if one is spoiled.

-Bought a celery head or two and wondering how long until the veggies go bad?
-That’s what made you wonder: how long does celery last?
+Bought celery and wondering how long until the veggie goes bad?
+That makes you wonder: how long is celery good for?

 Or maybe yours already sits in storage for a week or so and, after a quick glance, you’re not quite sure it’s safe to eat.
 So, how do you tell if celery is bad?